-As of October 2022, marijuana is legal for recreational use in 19 states and legal for medical use in 37 states.
+As of November 2023, marijuana is legal for recreational use in 24 states and legal for medical use in 38 states.
 California paved the way, becoming the first state to legalize medical marijuana in 1996.

 On a federal level, all marijuana remains illegal.
 The federal government classifies marijuana, along with heroin and cocaine, as a Schedule I drug with a high potential for abuse and little to no medical benefit.

 As a result of the conflict between federal and state law, residents in some states can find themselves using marijuana in compliance with state law, while simultaneously violating federal law.
-This article discusses some of the complications that arise when state and federal medical marijuana laws conflict.
+This article discusses some of the complications that arise when state and federal marijuana laws conflict.

 The Supremacy Clause of the United States Constitution (Article VI, Clause 2) establishes that federal law controls when state law and federal law conflict.
 The Constitution itself, however, provides for an exception when it comes to the exercise of police powers.
 The Tenth Amendment of the United States Constitution generally delegates police powers to the states.